-Many people don’t know much about trusts because they can be intimidating, technical and complicated.
+Many people don’t know much about trust because they can be intimidating, technical and complicated.
 Don’t worry because there is really nothing to fear.
 Trusts, as a legal estate planning concept, have been around for hundreds of years, and are well understood by experienced Will, estate, and trust lawyers.
-Many textbooks have been written about all aspects of trusts, but here is the briefest of introductions to the concept.
+Many textbooks have been written about all aspects of trust, but here is the briefest of introductions to the concept.

 A trust is simply a relationship.
 One person (called the trustee) holds something (the trust property or the trust fund) for the benefit of another person (called the beneficiary).
 When there is more than one trustee, they are the trustees.
 When there is more than one beneficiary, they are the beneficiaries.